TheOdinProject/curriculum/javascript/react-js/hooks.md

 * [Here](https://www.ohansemmanuel.com/react-hooks-documentation-easy-to-read/) is another article about hooks, which provides a simpler version of the official React hooks documentation.
 * [Watch this video](https://youtu.be/-MlNBTSg_Ww) for a look into `useState()`, `useEffect()` and custom hooks in great detail.
+  * There is currently a small bug in this program as it is currently written, which can be fixed by changing the url on CharPicker.js line 10 from https://swapi.co to https://swapi.dev.